Delta Environmental Consulting Management Manual

 It is essential to fully understand the extent of a customer's requirements.
 For example, a client may simply request a flora survey when they actually require an environmental impact assessment.
 Attempt to place the client's request in context - for example, "A flora survey that will enable us to map the different habitats" or, "A management plan to guide us over the next decade" or, "An on-ground works program that our volunteers can undertake in the next two years" or, "A flora survey that will identify all plant species on the site, with a map of vegetation communities and an assessment of the impact of a development in a given area, with plans to mitigate those impacts".

-Hourly rates and fees are listed in the Charges and Fees register.
+Hourly rates and fees, and laboratory analysis costs, are listed in the Charges and Fees register.
 To assist natural resource management customers in selecting the services they require, a table showing options and price ranges for activities commonly required for biodiversity management planning has been prepared.
 Development proposals may require many of the same activities (surveys, mapping etc), however an additional range of services is required - the assessment of impacts and the development of mitigation plans/options.
 Monitoring programs and research projects require highly individualised quoting, and the assistance of a senior member of the Delta team should be used to ensure the project is correctly quoted.
-Laboratory services are priced as specified in the Charges and Fees register.

 Personnel need to determine the required manpower, equipment, vehicular travel, accommodation, secretarial, stationery and institutional charges the project is likely to incur.
 A timeline shall be constructed that provides indicative dates for all stages of the project.
 It is sufficient to use a spreadsheet for this, however project management software may also be utilised.
 Prior to presenting a proposal to a client, personnel must check that all required personnel are available during the allotted timeframe.